 Texas and Virginia’s Outdoor Equipment Sales Tax

 Texas (1993) and Virginia (1998) each passed similar legislative bills dedicating a share of the existing state sales taxes collected on outdoor gear to wildlife conservation.
+In 2019 Texas passed Proposition 5 expanding this to parks.
 Rather than creating a new tax, spending estimates (based on National Survey of Hunting, Fishing, and Wildlife Related Recreation spending in that state) are used to allocate a share of general revenue to wildlife accounts.
 Spending on wildlife conservation is justified as user-pay–user-benefit model, without the administrative burden and potential opposition that comes with a separate tax.

 While successful in many ways and important, unfortunately the revenue stream has not been consistent.
 Texas capped revenues at $32 million per year and then diverted some of that to debt service.
-Virginia’s legislature allocates its fluctuating amounts to be under a $13 million/year cap, and also does not allocate any other general funds to Virginia Department of Game and Inland Fisheries.
+Virginia’s legislature allocates its fluctuating amounts to be under a $13 million/year cap, and also does not allocate any other general funds to Virginia Department of Wildlife Resources.

 Nevertheless, this mechanism is considered as the most likely to succeed, as Georgia just proved.
 For those states with a sales tax, this is highly recommended.
 Dedicating a share of sales tax revenue does not increase taxes and the data justifies re-investing outdoor gear related fees back into wildlife, land and water.